dextermayhewjd/qa_back_end/README.md

 The `Dockerrun.aws.json` file is zipped and uploaded to an S3 bucket on AWS.

+The steps for this workflow are as follows:

+1. Prepare the `Dockerrun.aws.json` file using a `run` command, which creates the necessary configuration for AWS Elastic Beanstalk.

+2. Zip the `Dockerrun.aws.json` file into `myapp.zip` using the `run` command with `zip`.

+3. Configure AWS credentials using `aws-actions/configure-aws-credentials@v1` with the AWS access key ID and secret access key from GitHub secrets.

+4. Upload `myapp.zip` to an S3 bucket on AWS using the `aws s3 cp` command.

 ### `deploy-to-elastic-beanstalk` Workflow

 This workflow is triggered after the `prepare-and-upload-dockerrun-file` workflow completes successfully.
 It deploys the application to AWS Elastic Beanstalk.